denisecase/hundred-go-buffalo/README.md

 Get DB vars.
 On the Heroku app dashboard, go to Resources / Heroku Postgres  / Settings / Database Credentials / View Credentials.
 Add these to your database.yml.

 Configure autodeployment.
-On the Heroku app dashboard, go to Deploy / Set Deployment Method to GitHub / Set Connect to GitHub to username / repo (e.g., denisecase/)
+On the Heroku app dashboard, go to Deploy / Set Deployment Method to GitHub / Set Connect to GitHub to username / repo (e.g., denisecase/) / Enable Automatic Deploys.

+Monitor deployment.
+After deploying / on the app dashboard, go to Overview / click View Build Progress.

+- If successful, click "View App".
+- If unsuccessful, click "More" / "View Logs".

 ## Database Setup